soedinglab/MMseqs2/README.md

 The MMseqs2 user guide is available in our [GitHub Wiki](https://github.com/soedinglab/mmseqs2/wiki) or as a [PDF file](https://mmseqs.com/latest/userguide.pdf) (Thanks to [pandoc](https://github.com/jgm/pandoc)!).
 We provide a tutorial of MMseqs2 [here](https://github.com/soedinglab/metaG-ECCB18-partII).

 ### Memory Requirements
-When using MMseqs2 the available memory limits the size of database you will be able to compute in one go.
-We recommend at least 128 GB of RAM so you can compute databases up to 30.000.000 entries.
-MMseqs2 will automatically subdivide the target database if less memory is available.
-Runtimes will slightly increase in this case.

-You can calculate the memory requirements in bytes for `L` columns and `N` rows using the following formula:
+MMseqs2 checks the avialalbe memory of the computer and automatically divide the target database in part to fit in memory.
+Splitting the database will increas the runtime slightly.

+The memory consumption grows linearly with the number of residues in the database.
+The following formular can be used to estimate the index size.

         M = (7 × N × L) byte + (8 × a^k) byte

-MMseqs2 stores an index table and two auxiliary arrays, which have a total size of `M byte`.

-For a database containing `N` sequences with an average length `L`, the memory consumption of the index table is `(7 × N × L) byte` .
-Note that the memory consumption grows linearly with the number of the sequences `N` in the database.

-The two auxiliary arrays consume `(8 × a^k) byte`, with `a` being the size of the amino acid alphabet (usually 20, the unknown amino acid X is excluded) and the k-mer size `k`.
+Where `L` avaerage sequence length and `N` is the database size

 ### How to run MMseqs2 on multiple servers using MPI
 MMseqs2 can run on multiple cores and servers using OpenMP and Message Passing Interface (MPI).
 MPI assigns database splits to each compute node and each node computes them using multiple cores (OpenMP).
-Most of the resource demanding modules of MMseqs2 such as `prefilter` or `align` can take advantage of MPI to speed up the computation.

-To parallelize the time-consuming k-mer matching and gapless alignment stages `prefilter` among multiple servers, two different modes are available.
-In the first, MMseqs2 can split the target sequence set into approximately equal-sized chunks, and each server searches all queries against its chunk.
-Alternatively, the query sequence set is split into equal-sized chunks and each server searches its query chunk against the entire target set.
-Splitting the target database is less time-efficient due to the slow, IO-limited merging of results.
-But it reduces the memory required on each server to `(7 × N L/#chunks) byte + (a^k × 8) byte` and allows users to search through huge databases on servers with moderate memory sizes.
-If the number of chunks is larger than the number of servers, chunks will be distributed among servers and processed sequentially.
-By default, MMseqs2 automatically decides which mode to pick based on the available memory (assume that all machines have the same amount of memory).

 Make sure that MMseqs2 was compiled with MPI by using the `-DHAVE_MPI=1` flag (`cmake -DHAVE_MPI=1 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=. ..`).
 Our precompiled static version of MMseqs2 can not use MPI.

-To search with multiple server call the `search` workflow with the MPI command exported in the RUNNER environment variable.
+To search with multiple server call the `search` or `cluster` workflow with the MPI command exported in the RUNNER environment variable.
 The databases and temporary folder have to be shared between all nodes (e.g. through NFS):

         RUNNER="mpirun -np 42" mmseqs search queryDB targetDB resultDB tmp

-The same requirements apply to clustering or any of the other workflows:

-        RUNNER="mpirun -np 42" mmseqs cluster DB clu tmp